douly20/SlotNotifier/README.md

 ## Features
  * Search vaccines by your pin code.
- * Get desktop notifications when vaccines are available
+ * Get desktop notifications when vaccines slots are available
  * Get updated data for slots every 1-minute.